aws-samples/chalice-workshop/docs/source/media-query/04-s3-event.rst

 ----------------------------------------------------

-Change the Lambda function to be invoked whenever an object is uploaded to a S3 bucket using the
+Change the Lambda function to be invoked whenever an object is uploaded to a S3 bucket via the
 `on_s3_event decorator <https://chalice.readthedocs.io/en/latest/topics/events.html#s3-events>`__.

 Instructions